farisT/Ultimaker.com-code-challenge/readme.md

 Bonus points are scored by implementing the following:
 - [ ] CQRS
 - [ ] Hexagonal architecture

 ## Sharing
 Fork this repository and commit your work into your forked repository.

+**Good luck!**

+# Frontend challenge:

+## Challenge
+Create a new project, and implement the following patterns and/or architectures from scratch:
+- [ ] Dependency inversion
+- [ ] Interface segregation

+### Restrictions
+You are not allowed to use the following:
+- Frameworks (Vue, React, etc.)
+- Code generators

+### Recommendations
+You are allowed, and encouraged to use:
+- [ ] Coding standards
+- [ ] Assertion libraries

+## Sharing
+Fork this repository and commit your work into your forked repository.